 - Elevated bilirubin may indicate common bile duct obstruction/liver dysfunction

-- Urinalysis- can be used to rule out pyelonephritis and renal calculi as source of pain
+- Urinalysis- can be used to rule out pyelonephritis and renal calculi as a source of pain

-- Pregnancy test should be done on all women of childbearing age to prevent fetal demise
+- A pregnancy test should be done on all women of childbearing age to prevent the fetal demise

 Imaging: Ultrasound is the diagnostic choice as it allows visualization of acute disease without excessive radiation exposure